Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Background

-For QECCs which are not subsystem codes, such as \cite{Shor:1997:PAP:264393.264406, PhysRevLett.77.793}, $n-k$ stabilizers for an $n$-qubit QECC can correct upto $k$ errors.
-On the other hand, subsystem codes have fewer number of stabilizers \cite{bacon2006operator}.
-Decoding of error is anyway not a one-to-one mapping.
-Nevertheless, for subsystem codes, this becomes an even more difficult problem since the decoder needs to identify between equivalent errors.
-This has motivated us here to design an ML based decoder, along with two efficient algorithms to identify equivalence classes for all possible errors to enhance the efficiency of the decoder.
+This is explained with detailed examples in the Appendix.
+For QECCs which are not subsystem codes, such as \cite{Shor:1997:PAP:264393.264406, PhysRevLett.77.793}, an $n$-qubit QECC with $n-k$ stabilizers can correct upto $k$ errors.
+On the other hand, subsystem codes need fewer stabilizers \cite{bacon2006operator}.
+Errors and the corresponding syndromes do not form a one-to-one mapping.
+This has motivated us to design an ML based syndrome decoder, along with two efficient algorithms to identify equivalence classes for all possible errors (details given in Section 4) to enhance the efficiency of the decoder.